stellar/java-stellar-anchor-sdk/docs/01 - Contributing/A - Development Environment.md

    ![gradle-reload-all.png](/docs/resources/img/gradle-reload-all.png)

-## Run Configurations
+## IntelliJ Run Configurations

 Several IntelliJ run configurations are provided to make it easier to run the project.

-- `Docker - Run Dev Stack - Zookeeper, Kafka, DB`: runs the development stack locally, using `docker-compose`.
+- `Docker - Run Dev Stack - Zookeeper, Kafka, Postgres, SEP24 Reference UI`: runs the development stack locally, using `docker-compose`.
-- `Run - All Servers - with Docker`: runs all the servers locally, using `docker-compose`.
-- `Run - All Servers - no Docker`: runs all the servers locally, without running `docker-compose`.
-- `Run - Sep Server - no Docker`: runs the SEP server locally, without running `docker-compose`.
-- `Run - Platform Server - no Docker`: runs the Platform server locally, without running `docker-compose`.
-- `Run - Event Processing Server - no Docker`: runs the Event Processing server locally, without running `docker-compose`.
-- `Run - Custody Server - no Docker`: runs the Custody server locally, without running `docker-compose`.
-- `Run - Java Reference Server - no Docker`: runs the Java Reference server locally, without running `docker-compose`.
-- `Run - Kotlin Reference Server - no Docker`: runs the Kotlin Reference server locally, without running `docker-compose`.

-The following run configurations are provided to run integration and end-2-end tests

-- `Test - End2End Test - no fullstack`: runs the end-2-end tests locally, without running `docker-compose`.
-- `Test - End2End Test - with fullstack`: runs the end-2-end tests locally, with running `docker-compose`.
-- `Test - End2End with RPC Test - no fullstack`: runs the end-2-end tests with RPC locally, without running `docker-compose`.
+- `Test Profile: default`: runs the tests with the default profile.
-- `Test - End2End with RPC Test - with fullstack`: runs the end-2-end tests with RPC locally, with running `docker-compose`.
+- `Test Profile: rpc`: runs the tests with the rpc profile.
-- `Test - Fireblocks End2End Test - no fullstack`: runs the end-2-end tests with Fireblocks locally,
+- `Test Profile: custody`: runs the tests with the custody profile.
-  without running `docker-compose`.
-- `Test - Fireblocks End2End Test - with fullstack`: runs the end-2-end tests with Fireblocks locally,
+- `Test Profile: auth-apikey-custody`: runs the tests with the auth-apikey-custody profile.
-  with running `docker-compose`.
-- `Test - Fireblocks End2End with RPC Test - no fullstack`: runs the end-2-end tests with Fireblocks and RPC locally, without running `docker-compose`.
+- `Test Profile: auth-jwt-custody`: runs the tests with the auth-jwt-custody profile.
-- `Test - Fireblocks End2End with RPC Test - with fullstack`: runs the end-2-end tests with Fireblocks and RPC locally, with running `docker-compose`.
+- `Test Profile: auth-apikey-platform`: runs the tests with the auth-apikey-platform profile.
-- `Test - Integration Test - no fullstack`: runs the integration tests locally, without running `docker-compose`.
-- `Test - Integration Test - with fullstack`: runs the integration tests locally, with running `docker-compose`.
+- `Test Profile: auth-jwt-platform`: runs the tests with the auth-jwt-platform profile.
+- `Sep Server: default`: runs the SEP server locally with `default` profile.
+- `Stellar Observer: default`: runs the Stellar Observer locally with `default` profile.
+- `Platform Server: default`: runs the Platform server locally with `default` profile.
+- `Event Processing Server: default`: runs the Event Processing server locally with `default` profile.
+- `Reference Server: default`: runs the Reference server locally with `default` profile.
+- `Wallet Reference Server: default`: runs the Wallet Reference server locally with `default` profile.
+- `Custody Server: custody`: runs the Custody server locally with `custody` profile.

+## Test Profiles
+There are several test profiles that can be used to start the Anchor platform servers.
+These test profiles are listed in the `service-runner/src/main/resources/profiles` folder.
+- `default`: starts all servers with the most commonly used configuration.
+- `rpc`: starts all servers with the RPC enabled.
+- `custody`: starts all servers with the custody servers enabled.
+- `auth-apikey-custody`: starts the custody servers with the API key authentication enabled.
+- `auth-jwt-custody`: starts the custody servers with the JWT authentication enabled.
+- `auth-apikey-platform`: starts the platform servers with the API key authentication enabled.
+- `auth-jwt-platform`: starts the platform servers with the JWT authentication enabled.

+## Development Scenarios
-### Example: Debug the Platform Server
+### How to debug the platform server

 If you would like to debug the Platform server, you can do so by running the

 - Make sure `docker` and `docker-compose` is available on your local machine.
+- Check if there are previous docker containers running on your machine.
+If there are, please stop and delete them.
-- Run `Docker - Run Dev Stack - Zookeeper, Kafka, DB` to start the development stack.
+- Run `Docker - Run Dev Stack - Zookeeper, Kafka, Postgres, SEP24 Reference UI` to start the development stack.
-- Run `Run - Sep Server - no Docker` to start the SEP server.
-- Debug `Run - Platform Server - no Docker` to start debugging the Platform server.
+- Debug `Sep Server: default` to start the SEP server.

-### Example: Debug the Junit or the End-to-End Tests
+### Debug the integration tests or the end-to-end tests

-If you would like to debug the unit tests or the end-to-end tests
+If you would like to debug the unit tests or the end-to-end tests, there are two options:

+#### Option 1: Run the servers from IntelliJ
 - Make sure `docker` and `docker-compose` is available on your local machine.
-- Run or Debug `Run - All Servers - with Docker`
-- Debug `Test - End2End Test - no fullstack` or `Test - Integration Test - no fullstack`
+- Check if there are previous docker containers running on your machine.
+If there are, please stop and delete them.
+- Run `Docker - Run Dev Stack - Zookeeper, Kafka, Postgres, SEP24 Reference UI` to start the development stack.
+- Run `Test Profile: default` to run the servers with the `default` profile.
+- Debug the tests you want to run with the IntelliJ debugger.

+### Option 2: Run the servers and tests from Gradle
+- Make sure `docker` and `docker-compose` is available on your local machine.
+- Check if there are previous docker containers running on your machine.
+If there are, please stop and delete them.
+- Navigate to the directory to the project folder
+- `./gradlew dockerComposeUp` to start the development stack.
+- `export TEST_PROFILE_NAME=rpc && ./gradlew startServersWithTestProfile` to start the servers with `rpc`.
+You can also choose other test profile name by changing the value of `TEST_PROFILE_NAME`.
+- `./gradlew :extended-tests:test --tests org.stellar.anchor.platform.suite.RpcTestSuite`

 ## Running the Tests From Gradle in IntelliJ

-To make sure your configuration worked, please make sure you can run all the tests successfully from the IDE:

 1. Open the Gradle tool window: `View -> Tool Windows -> Gradle`.
 2. Navigate to the all tests option: `Tasks -> verification -> test`.
 3. Right-click it and select the `run` or `debug` option:
    ![running-the-tests.png](/docs/resources/img/running-the-tests.png)

-__Note__: You may need to check there is no active docker containers running on your machine from the previous debug sessions.
-If there are, please stop and delete them.